Pump it... yourself !

 - Why is it so important?
 Riding your bike with correctly inflated inner tubes provides a better ride, reduces the risk of flats and prevents rims and tires from wearing out prematurely.

 - How?
-Check what kind of valve you have and follow the recommended pressure, as expressed in bar.
+Check what kind of valve you have and follow the recommended pressure, as expressed in bar and/or PSI.
 You can find the minimum and maximum pressure indicated on the side of your tire, and while inflating your tire, you can read off the pressure on the pressure gauge (if your pump has one).
 In this video we show you how it’s done!

 - About to change your tire?
 Consider investing in a so-called ;-) "flat-less tire", especially if you bike a lot in the city.

 - Avoid riding over curbs when going at a certain speed.
 Otherwise, you risk getting a "snakebite flat"!

 Where to find public bicycle pumps?

 On this map*, you can find public bicycle pumps and even entire repair stations.
 The facilities are usually municipality-owned, but some other organisations offer them as well.
 Find out below how you can help keep this map up to date.

 Did you spot a broken public pump or a new one?

 You can report them to the mobility department of your municipality or contribute to this open source map: OpenstreetMap is a kind of "Wikipedia of maps".
 Sign-up to help other users find their way to both already existing and new facilities.
 You can also indicate if something is missing or not working properly and add related images.